 Note that, you have sung big and little steps.
 The step you made from one note to another is what is called a tone.
 When you move a step from one note to the next on a music scale you get a tone.
 For example D to R, R to M etc.

 - 1. Look at the key board buttons below and see where the tones and semi tones are placed. - 2.
-Write in your books the tones using letters that you can see below.
+Draw a series of notes from C to C and show the tones and semi tones are located.

 Semi tones